bmschmidt/wordVectors/README.md

 Next, we build a single text file consisting of all the cookbooks converted to lowercase with punctuation removed.

 **Note**: this `prep_word2vec` function is *extremely* inefficient compared to text parsing functions written in python or sed or pretty much any language you can think of.
-I'm only including it for Windows compatibility of examples.
-If you can create a file with punctuation already stripped or separated any other way, I **strongly** recommend doing it that way.
+I'm only including it for Windows compatibility of examples and non-programmers.
+If you know how to create a file with punctuation already stripped or separated any other way, I **strongly** recommend doing it that way.
 But if you're working with a few hundred documents, this will get the job done, slowly.
 On the cookbooks, it should take a couple minutes.
 (For reference: in a console,  `perl -pe 's/[^A-Za-z_0-9 \n]/ /g;' cookbooks/* > cookbooks.txt` will do the same thing in a couple *seconds*.
 Seriously, I have no idea how to write fast R text-parsing code.)

 ```{r}
 prep_word2vec("cookbooks","cookbooks.txt",lowercase=T)
 ```

 Now we *train* the model.
 This can take quite a while.
 In RStudio I've noticed that this appears to hang, but if you check processors it actually still runs.
 Try it on smaller portions first, and then let it take time: the training function can take hours for tens of thousands of books.

+The 'threads' parameter is the number of processors to use on your computer.

 ```{r}
 model = train_word2vec("cookbooks.txt",output="cookbook_vectors.bin",threads = 3,vectors = 100,window=12)